-process, including the application of a single objective (the NEO), further streamlining the process, and would facilitate the alignment of B2B procedures with other procedures where necessary.
+According to the rule proponent, this would be in line with AEMO's current statutory function overseeing the development and administration of all other gas and electricity market procedures.
+It would also ensure the application of a single procedure making process, including the application of a single objective (the NEO), further streamlining the process, and would facilitate the alignment of B2B procedures with other procedures where necessary.

-The rule proponent also considered that a uniform process would address one of the issues which led to the suspension of the National Smart Metering Program in 2011, pending further policy direction.
-This was the lack of identification of an appropriate head of power in the rules for the establishment and maintenance of smart meter procedures, some of which did not fall clearly within either the B2B or non-B2B procedural areas.
-The rule proponent considered that any new procedures required to support this technology could be developed through the single decision making process.
+The rule proponent also stated that a uniform process would address one of the issues which led to the suspension of the National Smart Metering Program in 2011, pending further policy direction.
+This was the lack of identification of an appropriate head of power in the rules for the establishment and maintenance of smart meter procedures, some of which did not fall clearly within either the B2B or non-B2B procedural areas.36 The rule proponent was of the view that any new procedures required to support this technology could be developed through the single decision making process.